kodelint/kodelint.github.io/README.md

   <b>"I turn coffee and Red Bull into code, and existential anxiety into distributed architecture."</b>
 </p>

 Welcome to my personal corner of the internet.
-This is more than just a blog; it's my **Engineering Therapy**.
-It’s where I document my battles with distributed systems, HPC magic, and the occasional struggle with the Rust borrow checker.
+This is my **Engineering Therapy**—a place where I document my battles with distributed systems, HPC magic, and the occasional struggle with the Rust borrow checker.

 📍 **Live Site**: [sroy.tech](https://sroy.tech)

 ---

-## ✨ Features (The Revamp)
+## ✨ Design & Features

-This blog has been completely redesigned with a **Modern Glassmorphism Plus** aesthetic.
+This blog utilizes a **Modern Glassmorphism Plus** aesthetic, focusing on visual depth and technical precision.

-- 🌌 **Deep Space UI**: A premium dark theme with ambient background glows and rich depth.
+- 🌌 **Deep Space UI**: A premium dark theme featuring ambient background glows and multi-layered depth.
-- 🧊 **Glassmorphism**: HUD-style navigation and frosted glass cards with real-time reflections.
+- 🧊 **Glassmorphism Architecture**: HUD-style navigation and frosted glass cards with integrated reflections.
-- 🧠 **Quirky Bio**: An integrated narrative of 20+ years in the industry, from Solaris Zones to AI Plumbing.
+- 🧠 **Technical Narrative**: An integrated professional journey spanning 20+ years, from Solaris Zones to AI Infrastructure.
-- ⚡ **Performance-First**: Built with Jekyll for static-site speed and optimized for both desktop and mobile.
+- ⚡ **Optimized Performance**: Built with Jekyll for high-speed static delivery, fully responsive for desktop and mobile.
-- 🎢 **Micro-Interactions**: Reading progress bars, glowing scrollbars, and bounce-hover animations via GSAP.
+- 🎢 **Dynamic Interactions**: Features reading progress indicators, custom stylized scrollbars, and fluid GSAP animations.

 ---